virati/research_vision/README.md

-# research_agenda
+# Research Agenda
-Ongoing Research Agenda
+Ongoing Research Agenda for Tiruvadi Lab

+## Overview
+This lab focuses on building _control theoretic frameworks_ across the full-stack of BioMedical systems.
+We focus on _neuro_ domains, and are expanding into generalized _medical_ domains.

 ## Antidepressant DBS
 * Limitations of Measurement